-HVAC maintenance is the last thing anyone wants to add to their yearly maintenance checklist.
+HVAC maintenance is often overlooked.
+It is the last thing anyone wants to add to their yearly maintenance checklist.
 It is right up there with annual maintenance on a car.
-Like a car, an HVAC system has moving parts that work together to ensure the home maintains comfortable temperatures.
-These parts must be checked and maintained for the HVAC system to work correctly.
+Like a car, an HVAC system has moving parts.
+These moving parts work together to ensure the home maintains comfortable temperatures.
+And they must be checked and maintained for the HVAC unit to work.

-Yearly HVAC maintenance is an effective way to maximize the HVAC system's lifespan and ensure it works efficiently.
+Yearly HVAC maintenance is an effective way to maximize the HVAC system's lifespan.
+And ensure it works efficiently.
 It helps ensure the heating and cooling systems work when needed.
-And it is an excellent way to stay on top of filter changes.
+And it is an excellent way to stay on top of air filter changes.

 Jump to Section